smallest hero image

 QUALIFICATIONS:

-NOTE: To apply for a Grassland Research Internship with CES please use Paycom.
+NOTE: To apply for a Grassland Bird Research Internship with CES please use Paycom.

 The Center for Environment & Society is hiring three interns for our summer research project on grassland birds.
 The team will contribute to a multi-year study on breeding biology of Field Sparrows, a common bird in decline.
 Our study site is the grasslands of the River and Field Campus, just across the river in Queen Anne’s County.
 You will start the day before sunrise and stalk birds through the fields, identifying individuals by their colored leg bands, take GPS points of bird locations and search for their nests (harder than it sounds).
 After the field work is done, there will be some office work such as data entry.
-You’ll work side-by-side with Field Ecologist Maren Gimpel and biology Professor Dr. Jennie Carr and all the data you collect is for peer-reviewed scientific publications.
+You’ll work side-by-side with Field Ecologist Maren Gimpel and biology Professor Dr. Jennie Rinehimer and the data collected will be for peer-reviewed scientific publications.

 For more information on these projects, please see our website: https://www.washcoll.edu/learn-by-doing/rafc/index.php